-Students cannot use CHAC's office telephones for personal use, and cell phones must be turned off during class.
+Students cannot use CHAC's office telephones for personal use, and cell phones must be turned off and out of sight while classes are in session.
 Messages will be taken if CHAC receives a call for a student.
 If the call appears to be a valid emergency, every effort will be made to find the student and relay the message.